 First long pause.
 I am incapable of standing still,not walking,not doing anything,discovering and meeting.
 At the beginning of the walk was like going to work,every morning I woke up and walked.
 After more than 1,000 km my body, my bones said enough.
 I started the rest of two or three days, to regain the rhythm, but they were not enough, the joint pain started after three hours of walking.
 The heat, the discouragement of not finding a friendly face, made me decide to stop for two weeks.
 I chose a beautiful location in a small village in nature 90 km from Sofia.
 It is a farm with "happy donkeys" run by Michele from Pesaro and Roxana Ukrainian/Bulgarian.
 I walk slowly in the plains and mountains I make sure to keep my body exercised so in a while I can start walking again, I help in the kitchen, tidying up and cleaning.
 For now I enjoy the coolness of the farm and the "joy" of all the animals that live here, as well as the company of Michele and Roxana.
 My journey is a discovery, not a transit, I am not running to reach a finish line, but a savoring everything around me.
 To do this I need time; the wonders of the world are many and endless.
 In a few days I will write about the accommodation they have made available to me.

 When I arrived in Bulgaria I went straight to Sofia, in the suburbs I found a very special place where people from various nations stay and in the evening we tried various kinds of culinary specialties, including Ukrainian, Macedonian and Russian cuisine.
 The owner speaks seven languages and among them Italian so I feel lucky.
 In the area where I am there is the passage of refugees crossing the borders between the mountains of Serbia and Bulgaria.
 I have taken walks in this suburb and it is treated as such, somewhat neglected and untidy.
 The center of Sofia on the other hand is full of history and interesting people, among them I found an Italian artist who has a home in Paestum and with his Bulgarian partner we took a tour outside Sofia to a beautiful monastery, I also visited the Confucius Institute and with the director of the Institute I had a quick and brief walk through the history of Confucius.
 After lodging in the suburbs I moved more toward the center and stayed in a 12-room hotel and because of the extension of my rest, so as not to put too much strain on my budget I help clean the rooms in exchange for a discount.
-Temperatures are high, we exceed 35 degrees and in this heat I can't go on, I have already decided to stay a few weeks, I just have to find the right accommodation.
+The temperatures are high, we exceed 35 degrees and in this heat I can't go on, I have already decided to stay a few weeks, I just have to find the right accommodation.

 I am at the border and it is exciting on one side but horrible on the other side, there are no pedestrian paths, only with trucks and cars.
 Bulgaria is twinned with Celle di Bulgheria which is a small town in my Cilento region.
 As I had already planned to do, maybe as far as Sofia I will be accompanied, asphalt and heat are not for me!